Divyopadesh: Reception and legacy

 It is considered as the first work of essay of Nepali literature.
 It has been included in the course syllabus of Master of Arts (Nepali) of Guwahati University, India.

 Some commentators have expressed doubt regarding the authenticity of the accounts that ascribe the work to Prithvi Narayan Shah and have argued that it is more likely a hagiographic attempt to further glorify Prithvi Narayan Shah, and act as a propaganda to further King Mahendra's nationalistic goals, at the expense of marginalised groups in the country.
+But according to Yogesh Raj, no reliable evidence has been found for such a claim.